 Well, eventually he did write that book.
 Primal Endurance by he and Brad Kearns spelled out the ideal combination of the Primal diet and lifestyle with the ideal training approach to maximize your performance in a marathon without the usage of carbohydrates and their glycogen.

-I’ve given the book a gradual read over time, and while a lot of it reads like sales-letter filler for the Primal Blueprint (which seems superfluous since you probably aren’t reading the book unless you already own, have read and believe in the Primal Blueprint), what remains after filtering through it is a compelling and well-written approach to training as a Primal endurance athlete.
+I’ve given the book a gradual read over time.
+While a lot of it reads like sales-letter filler for the Primal Blueprint (which seems superfluous since you probably aren’t reading the book unless you already own, have read and believe in the Primal Blueprint), the deeper material is a compelling and well-written approach to training as a Primal endurance athlete.

-Sisson of course is hardly the only believer that endurance athletes can succeed with a lower-carb approach.
+Sisson and Kearns of course are hardly the only believers that endurance athletes can succeed with a lower-carb approach.
 Many ultra-runners have sworn by training low-carb to train their bodies to maximize fat usage in their excessively long races.
 Other non-ultra runners have sworn by training low-carb as well (I even know a few!).

 I’ve long since argued (as many do) that accepting this lifestyle and swearing off most carbohydrates does to some degree limit your capability as a distance runner.
 In principle, I still find that to be true.

-But there’s no denying that long term the endurance diet and lifestyle does take a toll on your hormones and to an accordant degree your health.
+But there’s no denying that long term the traditional endurance diet and lifestyle does take a toll on your hormones and to an accordant degree your health.
 I recall half marathon champ Ryan Hall being forced to retire in his early 30’s due to wanting to start a family and his training lifestyle compromising his body’s ability to do so.
 Sure enough, once Hall stopped running, his health rebounded.